hwarang97/DeepLearning.AI/chapter1/note.md

 ## What is main reason to take off deeplearning?
 1. large amount of data (digitalized)
 2. computer calculation power(CPU, GPU)
+3. good function like LeRU

 Larger model usually show higher performance, need more data.
 Computaion is more powerful, the cycle is shoten which is consisted of idea -> code -> experiment -> idea ... .
+Also, some function like ReLU make training speed faster.